 The Vizio SB36312-G6 has a poor height performance.
 It uses up-firing speakers to bounce sound off your ceiling, which helps to give you the impression of height.
 However, the localization of objects sounds diffused, and it doesn't sound as real as discrete localization produced by down-firing speakers.

 The Vizio SB36312-G6 has sub-par sound enhancement features.
 Just like the Vizio SB36512-F6, it lacks both a room correction and dialogue enhancement feature, which is a little disappointing.
 On the upside, you can adjust the bass and treble, which can help temper this bar's boomy sound profile.
 There are three EQ presets: 'Movie', 'Music', and 'Direct', which is the bar's standard sound mode.
 It has a virtual surround feature alongside height settings too, which may help improve your audio experience.
+However, it has fewer sound customization options than other 3.1.2 setups such as the Samsung HW-Q800T.

 The Vizio SB36312-G6 is a versatile bar that has a full set of common inputs, and you should be able to connect any device to it using one of its inputs.